Greewil/version-update-helper/README.md

     Commands:
-        lv, local-version        show local current version (default format) [-q | --quiet]           to show only version number (or errors messages if there are so) mv, main-version         show version of origin/MAIN_BRANCH_NAME
+        lv, local-version        show local current version (default format) [-q | --quiet]           to show only version number (or errors messages if there are so) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) mv, main-version         show version of origin/MAIN_BRANCH_NAME
-            [-q | --quiet]           to show only version number (or errors messages if there are so) [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) sv, suggesting-version   show suggesting version which this branch should use [-q | --quiet]           to show only version number (or errors messages if there are so) [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file)
+            [-q | --quiet]           to show only version number (or errors messages if there are so) [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) sv, suggesting-version   show suggesting version which this branch should use [-q | --quiet]           to show only version number (or errors messages if there are so) [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) uv, update-version       replace your local version with suggesting version which this branch should use [-v=<version>]           to specify your own version which also will be taken into account [-mb=<version>]          to use another main branch (instead of main branch specified in .vuh file) [-pm=<project_module>]   to use specified module of your mono repository project (instead of default) pm, project-modules      show all project modules of current mono repository that were specified in .vuh

-    Suggest relevant version for your current project or even update your local project's version.
+    This tool suggest relevant version for your current project or even update your local project's version.
-    Script can work with your project's versions from any directory inside of your local repository.
+    Vuh can work with your project's versions from any directory inside of your local repository.
+    Vuh also can work with monorepos, so you can handle few different modules stored in one mono repository.
     Project repository: https://github.com/Greewil/version-update-helper

 ## License